How to Deal With Emotional Baggage Effectively

 • You disregard good advice: You must take a hard look at your habits of thinking and decision you are making because a false sense of worth limits us from receiving help from encouraging input.

-To the degree that you stop all the above, you will be stuck at a standstill because these negative feelings will continue to outline who you are, the way you think, the choices you make and the actions you take if you allow them.
+As you travel through life, you will gather emotional baggage, but until you find out how to leave them behind and identify the cause, you will be stuck at a standstill because these negative feelings will continue to outline who you are, the way you think, the choices you make and the actions you take in life.

-There are two main types of emotional baggage in a person’s life which include what he or she are aware of (excess), and what he or she are not aware of (hidden).
+There are two main types of emotional baggage in a person’s life which include what he or she is aware of (excess), and what he or she is not aware of (hidden).
 The first baggage comes with what a person’s eye sees, but he or she chooses not to acknowledge the problem at hand.
-Moreover, the other baggage is the individual decided to ignore what the eyes see for some reason he or she are allowing it to interfere with his or her life, relationships, and future.
+Moreover, the other baggage is the individual decided to ignore what the eyes look for some reason he or she are allowing it to interfere with his or her life, relationships, and future.

 Hidden baggage, sometimes it is easy to get a false sense of security about something you may not be aware of, or if you are aware it can be easy to think that you will not be exposed and that is equally dangerous because it can sneak up on you and ambush you out of nowhere.
 Hidden baggage is full of tricks and can trap you into things that trigger emotional baggage like putting up with a job that works you countless hours for low wages and no appreciation.
 It will allow you to think a selfish person is your best friend who thinks only of his or herself.